Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab3.md

 Processes: This model is built to cover the basic movements of a security in the context of other securities in a portfolio as a risk (defined as variance in financial contexts) hedging or profit improving method.
 It is structured within five processes: one related to the gathering of security data, three related to the generation and contextualization of random variables (random variable selection, weight assignment to random variables, and output variate collection), and one process related to the performance of the portfolio (the average value of the portfolio based on the weighting and constituent random variables.)

-Schedule: The simulation starts at a time zero, and continues until the simulation reaches the user-set parameter $t$.
+Schedule:The simulation starts at a time zero, and continues until the simulation reaches the user-set parameter $t$.
 Upon initialization, the parameters $r$, $s_{name}$, $p_{0}$ and $r_s$ are set through user-intervention.
 With the first process, the variables, $s$ is obtained through a web-based process such as the STOCKHISTORY function in excel or Stockdex in Python.
 The second process, then takes this information and fits the random variable to the data (likely through a python package like phitter or through direct testing such as the K-S test).
-Upon the completion of this process, the weight assignment with the user-provided information from the parameter $r_s$ is then applied to $r$.
-At this point, the random variables are now defined and then variates from them we get
+Upon the completion of this process, the weight assignment with the user-provided information from the parameter
+$r_s$ is then applied to $r$ constituting the third process.
+At this point, the random variables are now defined and then the variates from the variable(s) are now initiated as instances of a variable which are added up time period by time period to form the overall value of the portfolio per period, which is the fourth process.
+The final and fifth process takes the information from the fourth process and calculate statistical data from the portfolio.

 ## Design Concepts

 ### Basic Principles

-This model depicts the usage of Monte Carlo Methods for building estimations of future retirement accounts - however, the purpose of this model is to show that simulation can be used to build predictions based on a limited set of data with epistemic uncertainty.
-Similar to Lab 1, this lab leverages the Law of Large Numbers to build pausable estimations for $P_{40}$, however, unlike lab 1, this model also uses non-uniform random variables (a function that maps outcomes from a sample space to values) to generate random variates that enter an function (the interest calculation) that estimates target state variables ($r$ and $p_0$) with a definite pattern.
-These ideas were covered in more detail in {ref}`sec:prob_stats`.
+This model depicts the usage of Monte Carlo Methods for building estimations of a portfolio while also showing a method for reducing aleatoric variance (known as financial risk) through diversification in securities if the securities in question are independent of each other.
+This idea builds on the general concept of correlation, where if the variables have negative correlations or no correlations with each other - variance shall decrease, this principal is widely taught in financial courses along with being the foundation of a variance reduction technique named antithetic variates in the application of Monte Carlo Methods.

 ## Input Data

 The user inputs the following data points:

-- Initial Interest Rate
-- Parameters for Normal and Triangular Distributions
+- Initial Value, Weight, Standard Deviation as Gaussian Variable & Symbol of Security
+- Contributions over a Time Horizon
 - Time Horizon
 - Initial Principal
 - Number of Experiments